This course has replaced PTLLS (Preparing to Teach in the Lifelong Learning Sector)

 Once you have gained the Level 3 Award in Education and Training this is your passport to teaching and training, you can get started teaching real classes, organising training events and put your new teaching skills into action.

 The Level 3 Award in Education and Training qualification is not suitable for those wishing to teach in the compulsory education area i.e. those wishing to teach in primary and or secondary schools.
+If you want to get into teaching children have a look at the Level 5 DET course.

 The skills needed for teaching in primary and secondary schools differ considerably from those required to teach in the adult education world.